-the City of Rochester's Department of Neighborhood & Business Development, Bureau of Planning & Zoning.
-The Bureau of Planning & Zoning is responsible for comprehensive planning for the City of Rochester, and administering the New York State Uniform Fire Prevention and Building Code, and the City of Rochester Zoning Code.
-The Bureau coordinates comprehensive planning, supports the making of community and neighborhood visions and plans, ensures a safe and healthy environment in accordance with all laws and regulations, and protects the unique urban character of the City and its neighborhoods.
+the City of Rochester's Department of Neighborhood & Business Development, Bureau of Buildings & Zoning.
+The Bureau of Buildings & Zoning is responsible for administering the New York State Uniform Fire Prevention and Building Code, the City of Rochester Zoning Code, code compliance and inspections.
+The Bureau supports the making of community and neighborhood visions and plans, ensures a safe and healthy environment in accordance with all laws and regulations, and protects the unique urban character of the City and its neighborhoods.

 The City's overall goal is simple - to improve customer service while reducing the cost of government to help make Rochester the best mid-sized city in America.
-Consistent with that goal, this Developer Guidance Handbook was prepared to facilitate an understanding of the City's construction-related development and rehabilitation processes; a tool to encourage and assist prospective developers through the City's permitting and code requirements.
+Consistent with that goal, this Developer Guidance Handbook was prepared to facilitate an understanding of the City's construction-related development and rehabilitation processes.
+It provides a helpful tool to encourage and assist prospective developers through the City's permitting and code requirements.

-WHO WILL BENEFIT FROM THIS HANDBOOK?
+WILL BENEFIT FROM THIS HANDBOOK?